Your cookie preferences

 Magnification and Zoom accessibility guide - older woman using an ipad

-In this guide, we're going take a look at the Magnification and Zoom smartphone accessibility features you'll find on Apple and Android devices.
-They're there to help people who may have a form of sight loss, or simply need their screen displays to be a bit clearer.
+In this guide, we'll examine the Magnification and Zoom smartphone accessibility features on Apple and Android devices.
+These features help people who may have a form of sight loss or simply need their screen displays to be clearer.

-Read on to find out what Magnification and Zoom are, who they can help, and how you can get the best use out of these features.
+Read on to learn about Magnification and Zoom, who they can help, and how to best use these features.

 What are Magnification and Zoom features?